roemvaar/cs_notes/docs/data_structures/linked_lists.md

 ---
 layout: default
-title: Linked List
+title: Linked Lists
 parent: Data Structures
 nav_order: 1
 ---

-# Linked List
+# Linked Lists

 A linked list is a data structure that represents a sequence of nodes.